Pokrt/dleap_tutorial/object_reference/application.md

 # Application Object
 The Application object represents your running application.
-Read more

-[//]: # (todo link)

 ## Methods